fiberplane/fpx/client-library/README.md

-# Mizu Client
+# FPX Hono Middleware

-This is a client library that will send telemetry data to a *local* Mizu server upon every incoming request and outgoing response.
+This is a client library that will send telemetry data to a *local* FPX server upon every incoming request and outgoing response.

-Note that it also monkey-patches `console.*` functions to send logs to the Mizu server, so any time you use a `console.log`, `console.error`, etc., in your app, it will send that data to Mizu.
+Note that it also monkey-patches `console.*` functions to send events to a local FPX server, so any time you use a `console.log`, `console.error`, etc., in your app, it will send that data to FPX.

 ## Quick Start

-Create hono project
+Create Hono project
 ```sh
 # Create a hono project, using cloudflare-workers runtime
 npm create hono@latest my-hono-project